Your Guide to Abdominoplasty: What to Expect Before, During, and After Tummy Tuck Surgery

 - Plan for Assistance: Arrange for someone to drive you home after surgery and to help around the house during the first few days post-operation.
 A support system is particularly valuable if your tummy tuck is part of a more extensive abdominal and breast procedure.

-- Create a Comfortable Recovery Area: Set up a comfortable recovery space at home with pillows, water, medication, and other essentials within arm’s reach.
+- Create a Comfortable Recovery Area: Set up a comfortable recovery space at home with pillows, water, medication, and other essentials within arm’s length.
 Stock up on easy-to-prepare, nutritious meals, and bring frequently used items within easy reach.

 - Gather Loose, Comfortable Clothing: Loose-fitting clothing, a compression garment (provided by your surgeon), and supportive yet comfortable undergarments can reduce discomfort and aid in managing swelling.